Called in 2013

 As well as his children practice, Kyle acts in cases which involve the division of assets following the breakdown of relationship.
 Kyle approaches these cases with utmost discretion, understanding that they can be very intrusive.

-Kyle is particularly well versed in cohabitation disputes.
+Kyle has particular experience in cohabitation disputes.
 Prior to coming to the Bar, he had extensive experience in property litigation working at a niche firm of solicitors dealing exclusively with property matters.
 This experience, coupled with his family practice, means he is well placed to deal with these matters.

 Landlord & Tenant, and Property

 Prior to coming to the Bar, Kyle worked for a highly regarded firm of solicitors with a niche property, and landlord and tenant litigation practice.
-As such, he is well versed in these areas, and more specifically forfeiture disputes and service charge determinations.
+As such, he is conversant in these areas, and more specifically forfeiture disputes and service charge determinations.

 Whilst in pupillage, Kyle was supervised by Archie Maddan and so he has a thorough knowledge of HMO licensing law.
 Kyle has acted for both local authorities and landlords in HMO disputes in both the civil and criminal jurisdictions.